AnkitJaiswal1605/TACT-Onboarding-Challenge/README.md

     - Added to the talent group of TON on Telegram
     - An NFT from the Nujan team

-# The Challenge
+# The Challenge 🛠

 1. Refer to this tutorial series on Tact : <br> https://docs.google.com/document/d/1d_4sAVh0JUlVK8AxcGqtrmnPzmJs1Sg5sXB6dsUmx44/edit
 2. Create a Tonkeeper wallet referring the Lesson 1 in the tutorial series
 3. Fork this repository to your own github account
-4. Create a folder with the following name convention:
+4. Create a folder with the following name convention: <br>
     YourFullName_Tact_Challenge (If the name is already taken, use a number eg: YourFullName1_Tact_Challenge)
 5. Go inside the folder and create a Counter smart contract referring the Lesson 2 in the tutorial series
 6. Write tests for the smart contract referring the Lesson 3 in the tutorial series